 - Ensure that you are using a valid Apple ID

-- Make sure that you have a valid cellular or Wi-Fi data connection
+- Make sure that you have a cellular or WiFi data connection

 - Open iMessage, under the message settings, a pop-up message may appear saying your carrier may charge for SMS messages and select “cancel.”